City of Los Angeles Seal

 The General Fund Encumbrance Policy provides that encumbered funds that remain unspent for a period longer than one Fiscal Year shall be disencumbered every fiscal year, with the exception of capital project funds.
 Prior-year encumbrances are automatically disencumbered unless exempted by Mayor and Council approval.
 As part of the 2021-22 Year-End Financial Status Report, a total of $55.9 million was exempted from this policy, an increase of $2.9 million from last year’s exemptions.
 As noted in past years, exceptions should be closely monitored.

 Unencumbered General funds revert to the Reserve Fund at year-end.
 As such, exemptions to the automatic disencumbrance policy reduce reversions, thereby reducing the cash available in the Reserve Fund to pay for emergencies and contingencies.
-Section II below discusses the status of the Reserve Fund in more detail.
+Section II discusses the status of the Reserve Fund in more detail.

 The Reserve Fund is established to ensure that funds are available for unanticipated expenditures and revenue shortfalls in the General Fund.
 The Reserve Fund consists of an Emergency Account and a Contingency Account.